-The Company also provides a number of defense information solutions, including command and control systems and airborne surveillance solutions.
-We are the original solution provider of many of these systems.
+The Company also provides a number of defence information solutions, including command and control systems and airborne surveillance solutions for which we are the original solution provider of many of these systems.
+One of our key programs is the Canadian Surface Combatant ("CSC"), for which we are designing and integrating the electronic warfare suite system for the Royal Canadian Navy warships.
 The Company provides advanced aeronautical navigation information solutions that increase safety and efficiency of aircraft landings and departures, supporting the next generation of air traffic management.
 We also operate a long endurance unmanned aerial vehicle ("UAV") surveillance service that provides real-time, multi-sensor intelligence to support critical operations.